What’s the absolute best way to start learning the guitar?

 Hey Ya – Outkast

-If you’ve seen the video for this song, then you know what to do.
+If you’ve seen this song’s video, you know what to do.
 Sit down with an acoustic and strum away with the recording.

 What Might Trip You Up